The Overwhelmed Brain

 Because of that, my judgments kicked in.
 And the part of me that felt free, happy, and in love closed up just a little to protect myself.

-That’s the challenge with triggers: You can go for years without ever getting triggered then one day someone does or says something that regresses you back to a time when you were younger and fearing for your safety in some way.
+That’s the challenge with triggers: You can go for years without ever getting triggered.
+Then one day, someone does or says something that regresses you back to a time when you were younger and feared for your safety in some way.

 That’s what happened to me.
 When I was younger, still living in my family home, I didn’t know if I would be hurt or killed when my alcoholic stepfather decided to kick open the door to my room.
 Fortunately, he never actually did that, but it was always on my mind because of all the yelling and smashing I heard through that closed door.